 Another form of discipline that is not quite so wildly used is the ‘Cause and Affect’.
 This method looks at teaching your child what happens when they throw their cup of drink on the floor in temper, or tip their paint tubs all over the table.
 Obvious to an adult, but to a child who knows no better they do not realise that when they do this, the cup and the paint tubs are now empty.
 It would seem very petty not to refill them and allow them to drink their drink or carry on painting, but by doing this they are not realising that when something is empty, it cannot always be refilled easily and therefore they may have to wait.

-The best thing to do when disciplining any child is to try all methods for a few days or a week to find the one that suits and works best for your child, as all children/toddlers and babies are different, and do not come with a manual as much as all parents wished they did!
+The best thing to do when disciplining any child is to try all methods for a few days or a week to find the one that suits and works best for your child, as all children/toddlers and babies are different.
+Children do not come with a manual as much as all parents wished they did!

-If you find that things are not working, and it is starting to become to much, then do not be afraid to contact your local Children's Centre.
+If you find that things are not working, and it is starting to become to much, then do not be afraid to contact your local Children's Centre to see what courses they may have available or get in touch with a family support worker.
 There are various ways in which you can get in touch.
 Ask at your local preschool/school or have a look on the internet.
 They are friendly and very helpful.
 Usually they will carry out a home visit to assess the child in their own surroundings before they take things any further.
 Sometimes it is not always the child that needs the help, sometimes it may be the parent needing help in learning how to deal with certain situations.
 Again the your local Children's Centre will be able to advise on these matters too.